Oxy–fuel welding and cutting: Gasoline

-The gasoline is fed either from a non-pressurised tank with the fuel being drawn into the torch by a venturi action created by the pressurised oxygen flow OR fuel is fed from a pressurised tank (whose pressure can be hand-pumped or fed from a gas cylinder).
+The gasoline can be fed either from a pressurized tank (whose pressure can be hand-pumped or fed from a gas cylinder) or a non-pressurized tank, with the fuel being drawn into the torch by a venturi action created by the pressurized oxygen flow.
 Another low cost approach commonly used by jewelry makers in Asia is using air bubbled through a gasoline container by a foot-operated air pump, and burning the fuel-air mixture in a specialized welding torch.